robertrosenbusch/gfx803_rocm/README.md

 > #### At General
 > 1. This is an hobby enthusiastic Project into my freetime. gfx803 is not supported since over two years on any Linux-Distro and was never designed to do some AI-Stuff.
 So be carefull.
 Feel free to ask or to make some hints to improve this "project"
 > 2. The published Dockercontainers downloaded a lot of stuff and needed a lot of time and storage space to recompile the neccesarry Stuff for gfx803.
 Big aware, its not my fault.
-> 3. Make sure you had have a good ISP-Connection, around 100 Gig free Storage and one to three hours time to recompile, depends what kind of APP you wanna use.
+> 3. Make sure you had have a good ISP-Connection, around 100 Gig free Storage and one to three hours time to recompile, depends what kind of APP you wanna use and you Hardware/ISP.
 > 4. Feel free to rebuild this Dockerfile for gfx803 on your Distro-Baremetal-ROCm to use it natively.
 I am not interessted on, cause i dont wanna maintain any specific Distro-Version.
 I am sorry.

 > [!NOTE]
+> #### ROCm Hardware Necesarrys
 > 1. Make sure, that both Kernel-Devices `/dev/dri` and `/dev/kfd` are aviable
 > 2. Make sure, your Mainboard support [PCIe atomic](https://github.com/ROCm/ROCm/issues/2224#issuecomment-2299689450)  `sudo grep flags /sys/class/kfd/kfd/topology/nodes/*/io_links/0/properties`

 > [!NOTE]
+> #### ROCm Software Necesarrys
 > 1. Make sure your user to start the Dockercontainer is a member of both groups `render`and `video`.
 > 2. it could be possible (depends on your Linux-Distro) to add [a udev-Rulel](https://github.com/ROCm/ROCm/issues/1798#issuecomment-1849112550).